-- NLN Human Flourishing: Graduates should be prepared to promote and enhance the physical, spiritual, emotional, cultural and psychosocial needs of the patients and families as well as the community and themselves. - ADN Competency: Advocate for patients and families in ways that promote their self- determination, integrity and ongoing growth as human beings (NLN, 2010). - 2.
-NLN Nursing Judgment: The graduate should be prepared to incorporate nursing judgement with the knowledge and principles from the sciences and humanities into nursing process. - ADN Competency: Make judgments in practice, substantiated with evidence, that integrate nursing science in the provision of safe, quality care and promote the health of patients within a family and community context (NLN, 2010). - 3.
-NLN Professional Identity: The graduate will be able to function as part of the interdisciplinary health care team in selected health care setting with culturally diverse clients, families, and communities)
+- NLN Human Flourishing: Graduates should be prepared to promote and enhance the physical, spiritual, emotional, cultural and psychosocial needs of the patients and families as well as the community and themselves. - ADN Competency: Advocate for patients and families in ways that promote their self- determination, integrity and ongoing growth as human beings (NLN, 2010). - NLN Nursing Judgment: The graduate should be prepared to incorporate nursing judgement with the knowledge and principles from the sciences and humanities into nursing process. - ADN Competency: Make judgments in practice, substantiated with evidence, that integrate nursing science in the provision of safe, quality care and promote the health of patients within a family and community context (NLN, 2010). - 3.
+NLN Professional Identity: The graduate will be able to function as part of the interdisciplinary health care team in selected health care settings.

-ADN Competency: Graduate will implement one's role as a nurse in ways that reflect integrity, responsibility, ethical practices, and an evolving identity as a nurse committed to evidence-based practice, caring, advocacy, and safe, quality care for diverse patients within a family and community context.
+ADN Competency: Graduate will implement one's

+role as a nurse in ways that reflect integrity, responsibility, ethical practices, and an evolving identity as a nurse committed to evidence-based practice, caring, advocacy, and safe, quality care for patients within a family and community context.